Does Saliva Have Health Risks? 3 Ways Germs Can Spread

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“The risk of transmitting infectious organisms to someone else through saliva is very low,” says Michael Benninger, MD.
+There are ways in which saliva can serve as an important defense for our bodies, says Michael Benninger, MD.
 “Saliva has antibodies and enzymes that decrease the risk of contagions.”

-“Some of the new viruses, such as ebola virus and bird flu, are also a concern,” says Dr. Benninger.
+Other new viruses, such as ebola virus and bird flu, are also a concern.
+Dr. Benninger says.
 Contrary to popular belief, however, the AIDS virus (human immunodeficiency virus, or HIV) is not transmitted through saliva.

-Here are three ways you can accidentally transmit infection through saliva:
+Here are four ways you can accidentally transmit infection through saliva.

-It easy to exchange infectious organisms during a kiss through your saliva.
+It’s easy to exchange infectious organisms during a kiss through your saliva.
 They can find their way from your mouth into your throat and lungs.
-That’s why mono is called the “kissing disease.”
+(That’s why mono is called the “kissing disease.”)

-“You can spread colds and flu by kissing, although cold viruses usually spread by touching a contaminated surface and then your nose,” says Dr. Benninger.
+Other viruses, like colds and flu, can also be spread by kissing, although cold viruses usually spread by touching a contaminated surface and then your nose, says Dr. Benninger.